avaarm/Readme-generator/Develop/README-generated.md

 ## Questions

-If you have any questions about the repo, open an issue or contact [Armenuhi] directly at [my email](mailto:avaarm95@gmail.com).
+If you have any questions about the repo, open an issue or contact me directly at [my email](mailto:avaarm95@gmail.com).